ArtzSantoyo/SoarAut/README.md

 ![21](https://github.com/user-attachments/assets/a596a8f4-620c-42c6-a3f3-24cdf4c23e69)

-Now I want Wazuh to start to log everything, so get inside the file with nano And in "logall" and "logall_json" change it from "no" to "yes" and after that restart the wazuh manager and now wazuh will archive all logs in a file called "archive"
+Now I want Wazuh to start to log everything, so get inside the file with nano And in "logall" and "logall_json" change it from "no" to "yes" and after that restart the wazuh manager and now wazuh will archive all logs in a file called "archive" (This way regardless of a rule being triggered or not it will be archived and therefore allows me to search for it)
 ![22](https://github.com/user-attachments/assets/7cda74ec-8681-4443-a15e-91c9097e9f1b)

 We can check that by going to the /var/ossec/logs/archives